Tour of the show grounds

 The Stave Mill Building was completed in 2006.
-It house a stave mill --
+It houses a stave mill

-Co. of Pennsylvania and was moved from Powhatan County to the show grounds by J.E.
-Liesfeld, Jr. It was originally owned by
+& Co. of Pennsylvania and was moved from Powhatan County to the show grounds by J.E.
+Liesfeld, Jr. It was originally owned

-the Horner family and is operational during show days.
+by the Horner family.
+It is operational on show days.

 18. Rideout Cotton Gin

-cotton fiber from the seed, and its invention greatly reducted the amount of neighbor needed to do this by hand.
+the cotton fiber from the seed, and its invention greatly reduced the amount of labor needed to do this by hand.
 This stop

 offers a glimpse into our past rarely seen today.